googlesamples/arcore-depth-lab/README.md

 farther away are darkened.

 ### `ScreenSpaceDepthMesh`
 This sample uses depth meshes.
-A template mesh containing a regular grid of triangle is created once on the CPU.
+A template mesh containing a regular grid of triangles is created once on the CPU.
 The GPU shader displaces each vertex of the regular grid based on the reprojection of the depth values provided by the GPU depth texture.
+Press **Freeze** to take a snapshot of the mesh and press **Unfreeze** to revert back to the live updating mesh.

 ### `SnowParticles`
 This sample uses the GPU depth texture to compute collisions